Bazaar Pinball Machine

 The 1966 Bally Bazaar pinball machine was the first of many Zipper Flipper games.
 Bazaar was designed by Ted Zale with artwork by George Molentin.
 This is a rare model with only 2,925 Bally Bazaar machines produced.

-Check out any of our eight Gulf Coast locations for our large selection of pinball machines.
+Check out any of our Florida Gulf Coast locations for our large selection of pinball machines.

 Call for your Internet Pricing: (941) 281-2987